ZOHSGroupe/ML-system-recommendation/README.md

 ## Getting started
 * At first you'll need to get the source code of the project.
-Do this by cloning the [Flask-SQLAlchemy-RESTful-CRUD repository](https://github.com/ZOHSGroupe/ML-system-recommendation.git).
+Do this by cloning the [ML-system-recommendation](https://github.com/ZOHSGroupe/ML-system-recommendation.git).
 ```
 $ git clone https://github.com/ZOHSGroupe/ML-system-recommendation.git
 $ cd ML-system-recommendation